AxonFramework/AxonFramework/extensions/kotlin/README.md

 implementation("org.axonframework.extensions.kotlin:axon-kotlin:0.2.0")
 ```

-For the Kotlin testing extension itself plese use the following coordinates:
+For the Kotlin testing extension itself please use the following coordinates:

 **Maven**